 1. You Have a Business Idea That You Can’t Let Go Of

 Whether you’re at work contributing to the corporate mill, watching TV, or having dinner, your brain won’t stop churning out ideas.
 It’s a blessing and a curse.
-It’s a blessing because it allows you to ruminate over the pros and cons of your business ideas and a curse because it won’t let you focus on anything else but your venture.
+It’s a blessing.
+It allows you to ruminate over the pros and cons of your business ideas and is a curse because it won’t let you focus on anything else but your venture.

 Passionate entrepreneurs are haunted by ideas that they can’t seem to let go of until they see them come to life.
 If even after months or years you continue to speculate about a business idea, it may be time to do something about it like create a business plan or do some market research.

 2. You’re Bored With the Good Old 9 to 5

 Are you doing great at your job, getting promoted, and getting appropriate raises, but still feel empty and keep wondering about your business idea?